selenaassou/saco-banking-system/README.md

 --OK I fixed it !
     The solution is to make sure we SET A WAY TO CONNECT LOCAL REPO WITH REMOTE REPO + FOR PULLING/PUSHING FOR BRANCHES.

+--COME BACK TO THIS file WHEN STUCK !
+    Now ... sometimes the Terminal (Linux) works and OTHER TIMES, Intellij works instead.
+Oh well.
+Let's keep going.